-Review: "Ram It Down" (1988) by heavy metal legends Judas Priest
+Review: "Ram It Down" (1988) by Famous British Heavy Metal Band Judas Priest

 What Is the key ingredient that makes Ram It Down a strong album?
 Intensity

 Judas Priest finished off the decade of the 1980’s in excellent fashion with their 1988 album called Ram It Down.
 If intensity is any indication, from the start of the album with the title track, you know that these British heavy metal legends were determined to make a very strong statement through their music.
 Ram It Down is a song about bringing an army of people that will provide action, intensity, and life to an otherwise isolated place.
 My favorite song from this album has always been the song called Monsters of Rock.
 That is the most memorable moment I have from listening to this album.
 This writer has listened to enough Judas Priest albums to consider them metal legends.

 The front album cover for Ram It Down

 The song Heavy Metal and the positive influence on people

 Heavy Metal is a song about the positive effects that heavy metal music can have on music fans.
 The song is trying to say that heavy metal stimulates and regenerates people.
 It also helps them get their feet off the ground.
 What kind of heavy metal do you want to listen to today?
 Rob Halford keeps singing the words heavy metal and you can hear his constant shouts as the song ends.